Data Integrity: What It Means and How to Maintain It

 The accounts that intruders wish to access the most are privileged accounts.
 Many IT professionals don’t fully understand the dangers involved with privileged account compromise and abuse, which makes them (and thus the organizations they work in) more susceptible to attacks.

 Due to the unrestricted access they offer, privileged accounts are the focus of malicious hackers and sadly, many businesses have made the attackers’ jobs easy by granting local admin rights to most staff members.
-To learn more about this threat, I suggest you also check out the article where I’ve explained what the Principle of Least Privilege is.
+To learn more about this threat, I suggest you also check out the article where my colleague explained what the Principle of Least Privilege is.

 Heimdal™ Privileged Access Management eliminates the burden of managing admin rights and ensures scalability, data protection compliance, and more.
 When used in tandem with Heimdal™ Next-gen Endpoint Antivirus or Heimdal™ Threat Prevention, it becomes the only PAM tool on the market that automatically removes admin rights once threats are detected on a machine.